-As in Years 3 to 6 (2015 to 2018), gwenis were the most abundant species in the annual resident fish sampling in Year 7 (2019) and continued to be a well-suited target species for monitoring.
-The 2019 gwenis catch rate in Seton Lake (140.4 (± 37.3) fish/10 net-hours) was the second highest for that species after the 2018 catch rate of 200.2 (± 40.5) and 2-3 times higher than mean catch rates from 2015 to 2017.
-The substantially higher CPUEs in these last two years may be related to the natural cycle of dominant versus sub-dominant years for the respective parent populations of sockeye (i.e., Gates and Portage); however, the timing of dominant years for sockeye may not directly correspond with the dominant years for gwenis due to their different life histories in this system (i.e., maximum age of 4 for sockeye versus maximum age of 3 for gwenis in Seton Lake).
+As in Years 3 to 7 (2015 to 2019), gwenis were the most abundant species in the annual resident fish sampling in Year 8 (2020) and continued to be a well-suited target species for monitoring.
+The 2020 gwenis catch rate in Seton Lake 56.7 (± 15.6) fish/10 net-hours was on par with the catch rates for this species in 2015, 2016 and 2017, which bookend the increased catch rates documented in 2018 and 2019 (i.e., 200.2 (± 40.5) and 140.4 (± 37.3), respectively).
+The substantially higher CPUEs in 2018 and 2019 may be related to the natural cycle of dominant versus sub-dominant years for the respective parent populations of sockeye (i.e., Gates and Portage); however, the timing of dominant years for sockeye may not directly correspond with the dominant years for gwenis due to their different life histories in this system (i.e., maximum age of 4 for sockeye versus maximum age of 3 for gwenis in Seton Lake).
 It is possible that in-lake habitat conditions (e.g., diversion inflows, temperature, sedimentation) could also be factors contributing to observed differences among years; however, there are currently too few years of data available for matching effects variables (in Yeart) with fish population response (in Yeart+4) at this point.
 Further explanation is provided in the responses to Management Questions 2 and 3, below.
-Our goal is to begin plotting these relationships for the Year 8 (2020) report and continue exploring them through the remaining years of the program.
+Our goal is to begin plotting these relationships for the Year 9 (2021) report and continue exploring them in the final years of the program.